cac-group/front-end-utils/README.md

 ## **Adding new assets to the catalog**

-The asset list is controlled to avoid fake or spam listings -- no reasonable requests will be denied Please read and take care with your addition to ensure quick integration *https://jsonlint.com/* can help verify formatting
+The asset list is controlled to avoid fake or spam listings -- no reasonable requests will be denied<br>
+Please read and take care with your addition to ensure quick integration<br>
+*https://jsonlint.com/* can help verify formatting

 ## **Requirements and listing process**